Shipston-on-Stour

-Shipston-on-Stour is a town and civil parish in the Stratford-on-Avon District in Warwickshire, England.
+Shipston-on-Stour is a town and civil parish in the Stratford-on-Avon District in southern Warwickshire, England.
 It is located on the banks of the River Stour, 15 km south-southeast of Stratford-upon-Avon, 10 miles (16 km) north-northwest of Chipping Norton, 22 km south of Warwick and 14.5 miles (23 km) west of Banbury.
 In the 2021 census, Shipston-on-Stour had a population of 5,849.

 This area is sometimes termed the Vale of Red Horse, close to the Oxfordshire and Gloucestershire borders.

 History

 Etymology linked to sheep and wool trade

 In the 8th century, the toponym was Scepwaeisctune, Old English for Sheep-wash-Town.
 It had a sheep marketplace for many centuries.
 The name evolved through Scepwestun in the 11th century, Sipestone, Sepwestun and Schipton in the 13th century and Sepestonon-Sture in the 14th century.

 Church (vestry) administration, township and parish formation

 It was a township in the parish of Tredington until 1720: when they were separated by a Local Act of the 6th year of George I. The town proved prosperous and generous to its church community: the Church of England parish church of Saint Edmund has a 15th-century tower.
 The Gothic Revival architect G.E.
 Street designed the rebuilding of the rest of the church in 1855.
 The tower had a ring of five bells until 1695 when they were recast and rehung as a ring of six.
 Since then all the bells have been recast and rehung from time to time, notably in 1754 and by John Taylor & Co. in 1979.